Backup a database using AWS Lambda container

 - schedule: cron(30 2 ? * SAT *)

-Step 3: Deploy our lambda function using the Serverless Framework.
+Step 3: Deploy our Lambda Function using the Serverless Framework.

 sls deploy

-Wait for serverless to complete the deployment, then, go to the AWS console to the Lambda.
+Wait for serverless to complete the deployment, then go to the AWS console to the Lambda.
 If everything is done correctly, you will have an output similar to the one below:

 Conclusion

-Throughout this tutorial, we have seen how we can take advantage of Docker image support by AWS Lambda to back up a database.
-To go further, you can upload the code to cloud storage.
-I showed how to upload a file to Google Drive here.
+Throughout this tutorial, we have seen how we can take advantage of Docker image support by AWS Lambda to periodically back up a PostgreSQL database.

 Follow me on Twitter or subscribe to my newsletter to avoid missing the upcoming posts and the tips and tricks I occasionally share.